awsdocs/aws-systems-manager-user-guide/doc_source/sysman-install-win.md

 If necessary, you can manually download and install the latest version of SSM Agent on your Amazon EC2 Windows instance by using the following procedure\.

 **Important**
 This procedure applies to installing or reinstalling SSM Agent on an Amazon EC2 Windows instance\.
-If you need to install the agent on an on\-premises instance or a virtual machine \(VM\) so it can be used with Systems Manager, see [Install SSM Agent for a Hybrid Environment \(Windows\)](sysman-install-managed-win.md)\.
+If you need to install the agent on an on\-premises server or a virtual machine \(VM\) so it can be used with Systems Manager, see [Install SSM Agent for a Hybrid Environment \(Windows\)](sysman-install-managed-win.md)\.

 **To manually download and install the latest version of SSM Agent**